reflex-frp/reflex-platform/docs/platform-support.md

 * When building a desktop app on x86_64-linux you can use webkitgtk, but that isn't yet supported on aarch64-linux.
 You can, however, build your backend executable and warp-based frontend executables on either architecture.
 * When building a desktop app on macOS you can use wkwebview or warp.
 * 32-bit android builds are only supported via ghc-8.6.5 because later versions of ghc don't support that platform.

+## Binary Caches

+Binary caches are provided for x86_64-linux, x86_64-darwin, and aarch64-darwin.
+We will be adding an aarch64-linux cache in the future.